amarHDev/AddProductToCart/README.md

 # Add to cart example
 example of adding a product to a ticket, in a point of sale case

-# Visit the web site picture
+# Visit the website pictures
 Take a look for the final rendering here https://public.joomeo.com/albums/5e3c4e1b4de73